MNIST database

 The MNIST database (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.
 The database is also widely used for training and testing in the field of machine learning.
 It was created by "re-mixing" the samples from NIST's original datasets.
 The creators felt that since NIST's training dataset was taken from American Census Bureau employees, while the testing dataset was taken from American high school students, it was not well-suited for machine learning experiments.
 Furthermore, the black and white images from NIST were normalized to fit into a 28x28 pixel bounding box and anti-aliased, which introduced grayscale levels.

 The MNIST database contains 60,000 training images and 10,000 testing images.
 Half of the training set and half of the test set were taken from NIST's training dataset, while the other half of the training set and the other half of the test set were taken from NIST's testing dataset.
 The original creators of the database keep a list of some of the methods tested on it.
 In their original paper, they use a support-vector machine to get an error rate of 0.8%.

-Extended MNIST (EMNIST) is a newer dataset developed and released by NIST to be the (final) successor to MNIST.
-MNIST included images only of handwritten digits.
-EMNIST includes all the images from NIST Special Database 19, which is a large database of handwritten uppercase and lower case letters as well as digits.
-The images in EMNIST were converted into the same 28x28 pixel format, by the same process, as were the MNIST images.
-Accordingly, tools which work with the older, smaller, MNIST dataset will likely work unmodified with EMNIST.
+The original MNIST dataset contains at least 4 wrong labels.

 History

-The set of images in the MNIST database was created in 1998 as a combination of two of NIST's databases: Special Database 1 and Special Database 3.
-Special Database 1 and Special Database 3 consist of digits written by high school students and employees of the United States Census Bureau, respectively.
+USPS database

+In 1988, a dataset of digits from the US Postal Service was constructed.
+It contained 16×16 grayscale images digitized from handwritten zip codes that appeared on U.S. mail passing through the Buffalo, New York post office.
+The training set had 7291 images, and test set had 2007, making a total of 9298.
+Both training and test set contained ambiguous, unclassifiable, and misclassified data.
+The dataset was used to train and benchmark the 1989 LeNet.

+The task is rather difficult.
+On the test set, two humans made errors at an average rate of 2.5%.